14 from Johns Hopkins receive Fulbright grants to study, teach, and conduct research abroad

-As a university with a global perspective, we encourage our students to think beyond Baltimore and to see themselves as citizens of the world.
+As a university with a global perspective, we encourage our students to think beyond Baltimore, to see themselves as citizens of the world.

-Each year, hundreds of Hopkins undergrads spend a semester (or a year) abroad, in London or Tokyo, Paris or Buenos Aires, Nanjing or dozens of other destinations around the globe.
+Each year, hundreds of Hopkins undergrads spend a semester (or a year) abroad, in Paris or Tokyo, Barcelona or Buenos Aires, Nanjing or dozens of other destinations around the globe.

 Some recent excursions:

-Most students study abroad during their junior years, but depending on your major, it may be best for you to go abroad as a sophomore or senior.
-For students who can't study abroad for an entire semester, there are specialized international programs offered during the summer or Intersession (recent destinations include Cuba, Dublin, Florence, Ecuador, and Japan).
+Most students study abroad as juniors, but depending on your major, sophomore or senior years are options, too.
+And for students who can’t study abroad for an entire semester, there are specialized international programs offered during the summer or Intersession (recent destinations include Cuba, Dublin, Florence, Ecuador, and Japan).